 E-Man Volume 2, Number 5 is dated November 1974 and was published by Charlton Publications Inc. The editor is George Wildman.
 Joe Staton did the cover artwork.
-Here's an amazing link to show what else was on the stands when this issue hit.

 "The City Swallower" is written by Nicola Cuti and drawn by Joe Staton.
 The tale begins on the crowded summer beach of Coney Island where Nova Kane is bringing E-Man his first taste of ice cream.
 She trips over a concrete sand castle that turns out to be E-Man who abandoned sand as a substance because kids kept knocking him over.
 After a refreshing dip in the ocean (conveniently de-polluted by E-Man) Nova goes to get another ice cream.
 Almost at once E-Man spies a beautiful girl wearing odd clothing and peculiar goggles.
 He follows this siren into the sea but in following her goes through a weird barrier and finds himself in another dimension fill with floating cities connected by fragile roadways.
 He follows the girl and introduces himself to her and her friend.
 The girl's name is Heidi and her friend is a small man named Peter Bolo.
 After Heidi leaves, Peter reveals to E-Man that he adores Heidi but she has many many boyfriends and has no time for him.
 He introduces E-Man to his world filled with floating cities connected but not united where the citizens flit from town to town.
 But there is a threat and it is named Norwol.